Hill Leads Mississippi State to 28-13 win over Kentucky

 Hill punched in two touchdowns in the second quarter and Mississippi State led 21-3 at the half.
 The Bulldogs added Hill’s 1-yard scoring run in the fourth quarter.

 Smith was 15-of-41 passing for 232 yards to lead Kentucky.
-Asim Rose rushed for 105 yards on nine carries.
+Asim Rose rushed for 105 yards on nine carries and Lynn Bowden had a game-high seven catches for 127 yards.

 THE TAKEAWAY